hokashun/docsify/docs/README.md

 Conversely, the upper computer is primarily dedicated to seamless data exchange and executing specific logic applications.
 Its role encompasses tasks such as receiving and playing audio, real-time transmission of video streams, dispatching precise instructions to the robot's hardware components, and continuous monitoring of the robot's operational status.

-## Layers of the Robot Control System
+## Layers of the RoCS

-The Robot Control System is structured into three distinct layers, each serving a unique and pivotal role:
+The RoCS is structured into three distinct layers, each serving a unique and pivotal role:

 * **Control App (User Graphic Application):**